shmdoc/frontend-shmdoc-osoc-poc/README.md

 ## Project structure

 In this project we use [Vue](https://vuejs.org/) in combination with [Vuex](https://vuex.vuejs.org/) and the [Vue router](https://router.vuejs.org/).
+The 'pages' can be found in the `src/views` folder.
+In these views we use components which you can find in the `src/components` folder.
+The navigation between the pages is described in the `src/router/index.js` file.
+The store and modules (`src/store`) is used to keep a central state even when switching between pages, for more info check the docs.

 ## Communication with backend